 Men: Observe the entire room and main entryway without being conspicuous.
 Usually, this is toward the back or sides of the room.
 Enjoy the entertainment or main activities without being in the center of it.

 Women: Be visible from any place in the room without being obvious.
 Usually, this is toward the center of the room.
-Enjoy the entertainment or main activities without being absorbed by it.
+Enjoy the entertainment or main activities without being absorbed by them.
 In other words, show yourself as being open to being approached in a subtle way.
 Also, don’t put out a “Do Not Disturb” message by getting into a long and deep conversation with a girlfriend.

 Stake Your Claim